Back to all

-Sweat equity shares are a means by which business owners can reward employees' contributions in the company's success by issuing them shares of stock as a bonus, and as an incentive to help retain key personnel.
-Think of them as rewards points for being such an asset to the business.
-Buying a stake in the business might be beyond the financial means of most employees, but they can still acquire part of the business through the issuance of fully paid-up sweat equity shares as an incentive.
+Sweat equity shares are a means by which business owners can reward employees' contributions in the company's success by issuing them shares of stock as a bonus and an incentive to help retain key personnel.
+Think of these shares as rewards points for the employee being such an asset to the business.

-The Benefits of Sweat Equity Shares
+The Benefits of Sweat Equity Shares to Your Business

-If your employees are stakeholders in the business, they have a more personal interest in its success - above and beyond the consideration of their continued employment.
+If your employees are stakeholders in the business, they have a more personal interest in its success, above and beyond the consideration of their continued employment.
 The more profitable the company, the higher the value of their shares.

-An employee can earn sweat equity by receiving part of his/her salary in shares instead of cash.
+An employee can earn sweat equity by receiving part of their salary in shares instead of cash.
 The market value for the shares would be calculated by determining the difference between the market rate compensation for the employee's services and the compensation being paid by the company for those same services.
 This is an attractive arrangement for start-ups, to help keep initial costs down while building the groundwork of the business.

 Alternatively, instead of paid-up shares, the company can offer key employees an option to acquire shares at a discounted price under an employee stock option plan (commonly called an ESOP).
 Stock options are typically used as a means to attract and retain the best people, because many option plans require employees to work a pre-determined number of years with the company before the options fully vest.